 What is an unregistered property?

-An unregistered property refers to a property that has not been recorded in the land registry, which is a database that maintains information on property ownership.
-If a property is not registered, the legal ownership may not be recognised.
+An unregistered property refers to a property that has not been recorded in the land registry, a database that maintains information on property ownership.
+If a property is not registered, its legal ownership may not be recognised.

 How do you know if a property is unregistered?